Heatblur-Simulations/f-4e-manual/_sources/general.rst.txt

 Instrument Ground Power Switch
 ------------------------------

-Power from an external source can be provided by the Instrument Ground Power Switch, found on the #2 circuit breaker.
+Power from an external source can be provided by the Instrument Ground Power Switch, found on the the right wall in the rear cockpit.
 Once external electrical power is disengaged or an engine generator comes online, it will switch off.

 .. _hydpow: